Rašića Gaj massacres: Aftermath

 At the end of July and beginning of August 1941 another group of 50 Serbs from Vlasenica District (mostly from Milići) were imprisoned and murdered.

 By 12 August 1941 more than hundred Serbs were killed in nearby Drinjača.
 According to Ivanisević, the basket full of Serb eyes seen by Italian war journalist Curzio Malaparte at Ante Pavelic's desk during his late-summer visit to Zagreb in 1941 and described in his autobiographical war novel Kaputt, were eyes of Serbs killed in Drinjača.

 Legacy

 The massacres in Rašića Gaj were among the most shocking early World War II war crimes for Serbs in Eastern Bosnia.
 The testimonies about the cruel slaughter of Serbs in Rašića Gaj spread among the population of the region, causing fear and anger.
-Many Serbs considered all Muslims and Croats as Ustaše and threatened to kill them to avenge Serbs killed in Rašića Gaj.
+Many Serbs considered all Bosniaks and Croats as Ustaše and threatened to kill them to avenge Serbs killed in Rašića Gaj.

-The World War II massacres of Serbs by their Muslim neighbors and their accounts had very strong impact on local Serbs during the last War in Bosnia.
+The World War II massacres of Serbs by their Bosniaks neighbors and their accounts had very strong impact on local Serbs during the last War in Bosnia.
 According to the Srebrenica report of the Netherlands Institute for War Documentation, the choice of Rašića Gaj for execution of at least 21 Muslim men during 1990's War in Bosnia was maybe more than a mere coincidence.